rusili/AC-Android/homework/unit-6/week-1.md

 - Save a meme to the device's photo gallery.
 - Share the meme using other social apps (such as Hangouts, Slack or Twitter).

 A secondary purpose of this project is to get better at team project workflow and collaboration in preparation for your final portfolio projects.
 Each team member will complete a [Google form](https://goo.gl/forms/HgQvPiyR6esh1ePt2) to share peer feedback for the teamwork component of this project.
-Your peers (and yourself) will be asked to evaluate you on:
+Your peers (and yourself) will be asked to evaluate your performance during the project on:

 - Did you meet deadlines in a timely manner and contribute a fair share to the project?
 - Were you present at and actively participating in team meetings?